 The court has the discretion to sentence you to the Department of Corrections (DOC).
 If the judge were to sentence you to prison, depending on your past criminal history and your circumstances when you committed felony DUI/DWAI, the court could sentence you up to 12 years in prison with 3 years of mandatory parole.
 Generally, however, the average person who is receiving a first time DOC sentence is sentenced to 2 to 6 years in prison with 3 years of mandatory parole.

 Have You Been Arrested for a Felony DUI?
-Call Law Offices of Clifton Black, PC
+Call [firm]

-If you or someone you know has been arrested for committing a felony-level DUI or DWAI, it’s imperative you get in touch with an attorney like the ones at Law Offices of Clifton Black, PC.
-The attorneys at the Law Offices of Clifton Black, PC have been practicing collectively for decades and have a special focus in criminal DUI.
+If you or someone you know has been arrested for committing a felony-level DUI or DWAI, it’s imperative you get in touch with an attorney like the ones at [firm].
+The attorneys at the [firm] have been practicing collectively for decades and have a special focus in criminal DUI.
 We can utilize our skills, resources and defense techniques to formulate a strong defense for your case.
-Don’t wait another moment to start building your defense and call Law Offices of Clifton Black, PC at (719) 328-1616 today to schedule your first consultation.
+Don’t wait another moment to start building your defense and call [firm] at [phone] today to schedule your first consultation.

 [firm] is located in Colorado Springs, but practices throughout the greater El Paso County area including Monument, Colorado Springs, Fountain, Manitou Springs, Peyton and Palmer Lake.